Earth's Magnetic Field

 My Research Project

-In September 2007, I began a research project which I hope will lead to a solution to these two mysteries.
+In September 2007, I began a research project that I hope will lead to a solution to these two mysteries.
 This research project involved the study of how my feelings and symptoms varied as I traveled from one place to another.

 In the summer of 2007, I did a lot of traveling.
 I began to realize that I felt differently in different places, differences that defied an easy explanation.
 My tics were more severe in southern Utah than in northern Utah.
 They were more severe in Utah than in the northeastern United States.
 I was more depressed, however, in the places in which I felt fewer tics.
 I was curious as to why this was occurring.
 I decided to drive around, paying attention to how I felt differently in different places.
 Specifically, I wanted to find out if these different feelings were in any way connected to my perception of the geomagnetic field.